ArtHitParade

 For Apollo 11 in 1969, the drawing is prepared by Michael Collins.
 Robbins makes 450 silver sterling medallions that are all mission flown except for 10 that had been lost, plus 3 gold medallions, one for each astronaut.

 The gold medallion awarded to Neil Armstrong followed him in the Lunar Module Eagle.
-Coming from his collection and graded MS 67 by NGC, it will be sold on July 16 in Dallas by Heritage, lot 50067 with an opening bid of $ 250K without reserve price.
+Coming from his collection and graded MS 67 by NGC, it was sold for $ 2.05M on July 16, 2019 by Heritage, lot 50067 with an opening bid of $ 250K without reserve price.
 Please watch the video shared by NGC.

 Collins's eagle ready to land in a plain of craters under earth light will be re-used for the federal coin of $ 1 between 1971 and 1978.